trioderegion/warpgate/README.md

 **Reinforcements have arrived**

-Warp Gate, in its current form, is a system-agnostic library module for Foundry VTT that provides a select few number of public API functions to make programmatically spawning tokens and modifying those tokens easier for players and GMs alike.
+Warp Gate, in its current form, is a system-agnostic library module for Foundry VTT that provides a growing number of API functions to make programmatically spawning tokens and modifying those tokens easier for players and GMs alike.

 https://user-images.githubusercontent.com/14878515/127940403-40301919-8a12-42e0-b3c4-7711f6e64b3b.mp4

-## Usage

 Be sure to check out the [Warp Gate Wiki](https://github.com/trioderegion/warpgate/wiki) for specific examples and further discussion!

+## Spawning Commands

 ### `async warpgate.spawn(actorName, updates = {}, callbacks = {}, options = {})`
 The primary function of Warp Gate.
 When executed, it will create a custom MeasuredTemplate that is used to place the spawned token and handle any customizations provided in the `updates` object. `warpgate#spawn` will return a Promise that can be awaited, which can be used in loops to spawn multiple tokens, one after another.
 The player spawning the token will also be given Owner permissions for that specific token actor.
 This means that players can spawn any creature available in the world.

-Parameters:
  * actorName {String}: Name of actor to spawn
  * updates {Object} Updates to the spawned actor (optional).
 See "Update Shorthand".
  * callbacks {Object} Callback functions (optional).
 See "Callback Functions".
  * options {Object} Options (optional)
  	- `controllingActor` {Actor} will minimize this actor's open sheet (if any) for a clearer view of the canvas during placement.
 Also flags the created token with this actor's id.
 Default `null`.
  	- `duplcates` {Number} will spawn multiple tokens from a single placement.
 See also `collision`.
 Default `1`.
 	- `collision` {Boolean} controls whether the placement of a token collides with any other token or wall and finds a nearby unobstructed point (via a radial search) to place the token.
 If `duplicates` is greater than 1, default is `true`; otherwise `false`.

 ### `async warpgate.spawnAt(location, tokenData, updates, callbacks, options)`